Peakchen/aokogo/README.md

-# Welcome to the aoko wiki!
+# Welcome to the aoko!
+# aoko is a simple game framework

 ![](https://i.imgur.com/OUFzKJB.jpg)

-# aoko is a simple game framework

 ## Implementation part
   - DB server (can be used normally)